compphil2mmae/compphil2mmae.github.io/content/authors/dilara.akyildiz/_index.en.md

   # - Alumni
 ---

-Dilara Akyildiz supports CompPhil²MMAE as a tutor in the module "Ars Rationalis".
+Dilara Akyildiz supports CompPhil²MMAE as a student assistant and as a tutor in the module **Ars Rationalis**.